Sedentary lifestyle: Leg problems

+Mitigation

 Adults and children spend long amounts of time sitting in a workplace or at a school, which is why interventions have been focused in these two areas.
 Mass media campaigns might also be able to reduce the amount of time spent sitting or lying down and positively affect the intention to be active physically.

+Recent innovations in AI technology have led to the development of exercise prescription systems designed to reduce sedentary behavior.
+These systems deliver personalized exercise plans by analyzing individual health metrics, potentially decreasing the prevalence of a sedentary lifestyle and its associated health risks.

 In urban spaces

 Some evidence has been found of a negative association between exposure to an existing urban motorway and moderate to vigorous physical activity.
 The proportion of physically active individuals was higher in high- versus low-walkability neighborhoods.
-Rising rates of overweight, obesity, and physical inactivity in China's rapidly growing cities and urban populations have been due to urban development practices and policies.
+Rising rates of being overweight, obesity, and physical inactivity in China's rapidly growing cities and urban populations have been due to urban development practices and policies.

 In a work environment

 Occupational sedentary behaviour accounts for a significant proportion of sitting time for many adults.
 Some workplaces have implemented exercise classes at lunch, walking challenges among coworkers, or allowing employees to stand rather than sit at their desks during work.
 Workplace interventions such as alternative activity workstations, sit-stand desks, and promotion of stair use are among measures implemented to counter the harms of a sedentary workplace.

+Research

 A 2018 Cochrane review concluded that "At present there is low‐quality evidence that sit‐stand desks may reduce sitting at work in the first year of their use.
 However, the effects are likely to reduce with time.
 There is generally insufficient evidence to draw conclusions about such effects for other types of interventions and for the effectiveness of reducing workplace sitting over periods longer than one year."

+An intervention to encourage office workers to stand and move reduced their sitting time by 22 minutes after 1 year; the effect was 3-times greater when the intervention included a sit-to-stand desk.
+The intervention also led to small improvements in stress, wellbeing and vigor.